Natakapriya: Structure and Lakshana

 The notes used in this scale are shuddha rishabham, sadharana gandharam, shuddha madhyamam, chathusruthi dhaivatham and kaisiki nishadham.
 Natakapriya is the shuddha madhyamam equivalent of Shadvidamargini, which is the 46th melakarta rāgam.

 Asampurna Melakarta

 Naţābharanam is the 10th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the scales are vakra (zig-zag usage in phrases of the scale).
 It is an shadava-sampurna raga (6 notes in ascending scale, while full 7 are used in descending scale).

-Janya rāgams

-Sindhu Bhairavi is one of the few janya rāgams (derived scales) associated with it.
-See List of Janya rāgams for a full list of its janyas.

-Popular compositions

-Here are some compositions set to this raga.